Materials

 Technician working on carbon fiber for automotive application.

-Cure Monitoring of Sheet Molding Compound (SMC): The curing behavior of Sheet Molding Compound (SMC) was observed using the LT-451 Dielectric Cure Monitor.
+Cure Monitoring of Sheet Molding Compound (SMC): The curing behavior of Sheet Molding Compound (SMC) was observed using the LTF-631 High Speed Dielectric Cure Monitor.
 Bulk Molding Compound (BMC) is the generally the same material as SMC but in bulk form, so the analysis of results apply to BMC as well.

 Cure Monitoring of Bulk Molding Compound (BMC): The curing behavior of Bulk Molding Compound (BMC) was observed using the LTF‑631 High Speed Dielectric Cure Monitor.
 Bulk Molding Compound is generally the same material as Sheet Molding Compound (SMC) but in bulk form, so the analysis of results can apply to SMC as well.
 The data from dielectric cure monitoring (DEA) clearly show how Critical Points identify features of the cure and enable quantitative comparison of cures under different process temperatures.